dylanhayes/dylanhayes.github.io/_posts/2022-03-23-The-Intersection-of-Goats-and-techology.md

 ## Lessons learned ##

 - **Technology works**.
 Except when it doesn't.
 Knowing I was going to be out on the course for a long time meant carrying more than somebody much faster than me who would finish in the daylight.
 Consequenly, I took:
     - Two  powerful head torches, two to avoid a single point of failure, as progress without lights would be near impossible.
-A previous problem with a main light on the Hardmoors 55 had taught me that the backup needed to be as good as the primary, not just good enough.
+A previous problem with a main light on the Hardmoors 55 had taught me that the backup needed to be as just good as the primary, not just good enough.
     - A newish Garmin watch that I assumed had enough endurance to last the course.
 Whoops.
 Not quite sure why it failed to perform as expected.
     - A Zendure 10,000 mAh Power Bank.
 I had panic purchased this just before the race, as I decided my 5,000 mHa one was getting old, and wouldn't have enough capacity to charge more than one thing.
 It was expensive but offered a lot of juice for the small size and weight.
 A wise choice as my phone burnt through a full charge in the first part of the day when it struggled to connect to the mobile network, and my watch needed a full charge.
 It still had enough charge left to fully charge another device.
 When I return next December, with the difficulty turned up a notch or two, with longer and colder nights, that extra capacity will be reassuring.
 Battery life in the cold is greatly reduced.